 - Only visit websites with HTTPS encryption when you need to log in.

 - Disable the automatic Wi-Fi connectivity feature on your phone.

 Learn how to fix Public and Home Wi-Fi Network vulnerabilities.
-On a related note, want to read this post on Is WiFi safe for your health, children and at home?
+On a related note, do read this post on Is WiFi safe for your health, children, and at home?